cloudmesh/cloudmesh-openapi/paper/_index.md

 **Table 1:** Eigenfaces-SVM benchmark parameters.
 Clouds were tested at least twice, and were run sequentially between the hours of approximately 1945 EST and 0330 EST starting with Google and ending with Azure. *Only 60 runs were conducted on Azure due to a failed VM deployment from factors outside of the benchnmark scripts control.

 In Figure 1 we compare the download and extraction time of the labeled faces in the wild dataset.
 This data set is approximately 233MBs compressed, which allows us to measure a non-trivial data transfer.
-Lower transfer times imply the cloud has less routing latency to the data server, or that it provides access to a higher performing internal network.
+Lower transfer times imply the cloud has higher throughput from the data server, less latency to the data server, or that it provides access to a higher performing internal network.
 The standard deviation is displayed to compare the variation in the download times.

 ![Sample Graph 1](https://github.com/cloudmesh/cloudmesh-openapi/raw/main/images/sample_graph_1.png)